CommWebTeam/gen_dw_format/table_formatter/README.md

 ### Helper functions

 Helper functions for actions are placed at the bottom of table_format_helpers.js.
-They are referred to in the top level function, format_table().
+(Most of the actions are related to editing cells, so they are in the "Functions for actions to be applied on the cell of a table in the table array" section.)

 Each action function should take in the following as input:
 - a single table array representing the current table (i.e. one index in the overall array of tables)